-9. Crying Face
+9. Loudly Crying Face

-Also known as: Teary Emoji, Sad Face.
+Also known as: Laughing Tears

 Well, there you have it, folks — a rundown of some of the most commonly-encountered face emoji out in the wild.
 If you want to check out the rest of the dozens of face emoji at your fingertips and dig into their deeper meanings, you can do a quick search on Emojipedia, which has been saving us all from our technologically-confused selves since the dawn of emoji texting.